oh306028/oh306028/README.md

 Languages & Frameworks:

+C# 🟦
+.NET 🛠️
-C# 🟦 .NET 🛠️ ASP.NET Core 🌐 Entity Framework 📊
+ASP.NET Core 🌐
+Entity Framework 📊

 Databases:

-MS SQL 🗄️ Web Development:
+MS SQL 🗄️

+Web Development:
-REST API development with ASP.NET Core 🔗 Learning MVC 📚 Learning HTML and CSS 🎨
+REST API development with ASP.NET Core 🔗

+To do:
+MVC 📚
+HTML and CSS 🎨

 I'm constantly striving to improve my skills and expand my knowledge.
 I'm currently focused on mastering MVC patterns and enhancing my web development capabilities.
 Feel free to check out my repositories and see what I’m working on.
 I'm always open to feedback and collaboration on interesting projects